geochurch/www_personalgenomes_org/README.md

 5. run `brew doctor` to check all is well.
 6. run `brew update` to make sure it's up-to-date.
 7. run `brew install python --with-brewed-openssl` to install Python from Homebrew.
-8. run `brew install mysql` to install MySQL.
+8. ~~run `brew install mysql` to install MySQL.~~ Default settings now use SQLite, hopefully this works immediately as SQLite is included in Python.
 9. run `pip install virtualenv virtualenvwrapper` to install virtualenv using pip, our Python package manager of choice.
 10. Make a directory to store your virtual environments: `mkdir ~/.virtualenvs`
 11. To make virtualenv and virtualenvwrapper commands work in future terminals, add the following